-Why?
-Because in our current digital marketing cycle, it is very personality driven.
-Your customers want to see your face, they want to hear from you.
-This may be overwhelming to you and you don’t necessarily want to be the face of your business, but as you are starting out, at some level, you should speak to your small business.
+Our current digital marketing cycle is very personality driven.
+Your customers want to see your face.
+They want to hear from you.
+This may be overwhelming to you!
+You don’t necessarily want to be the face of your business, but as you are starting out, you should speak on behalf of your small business.

-For instance, you can direct the copywriter to create six blogs, thousand words each, and cover these particular topics about your business.
-You can research which topics people are searching for on Google - so it is more likely that your audience will be able to find you and your business.
-Also, know where to post these blogs on your website so you can direct your social media to your blogs.
+For instance, you can direct the copywriter to create six blogs, a thousand words each, and cover particular topics about your business.
+You can research which topics people are searching for on Google.
+Making your content “google-able” will make your business more likely to be found by your audience.
+Post the blogs on your website so you can direct your social media to your blogs.

-Recorded Video - creating a pre-recorded video might be a little easier for you because it means you can edit out all the “ums” and plan out exactly what you want to say in a script.
-You can even hire someone to make these edits and deliver you with a beautifully edited video to post to your social media accounts.
-Then you can create social media posts to direct your audience to your video or blog posts that live on your website.
+Creating a pre-recorded video may be a little easier for you because it means you can edit out all the “ums” and plan out exactly what you want to say in a script.
+You can even hire someone to make these edits and deliver you a beautifully edited video to post to your social media accounts.
+You can then create social media posts to direct your audience to your video or blog posts that live on your website.

-So, whichever type of content you choose to create for your 90 day content plan - live video, blog posts, pre-recorded videos - be sure that this content will lead your audience on some sort of journey and help them get where they need to go.
+Whichever type of content you choose to create for your 90 day content plan - live video, blog posts, pre-recorded videos - be sure that this content will lead your audience on some sort of buying journey.

-When it comes to informing your audience about what you do and about your small business - make sure your customers know how to engage with you and how your small business can do for them.
+When it comes to informing your audience about what you do and what your small business is all about - make sure your customers know how to engage with you and what your small business can do for them.
 Incorporating one or all of these types of content into your 90 day content plan will help your marketing efforts and allow more time for you to run a successful business.

 Do you want more advice on how to craft your content's messaging?